 Finding Medical Care

 Students and scholars should use the Marquette University Medical Clinic.
 Dependents are not eligible for care at the Marquette Medical Clinic.
 The Medical Clinic will bill your UHC Student Resources International insurance for services, the majority of services are covered.
 If you are referred to or choose to use an outside facility such as a specialist, urgent care, emergency room or private doctor, you are responsible for any payment for services obtained at these other facilities.
 Take a copy of your insurance card with you.
-Before you go contact your insurance company to determine which facility is covered by your insurance.
+Before you go, contact your insurance company to determine which facility/doctor is covered by your insurance.

 Marquette University Medical Clinic Main